dmg-lab/AlgebraicShiftingBenchmarks/README.md

 Some examples were chosen due to their large memory consumption, and without setting a limit the script will not finish.

-The following command will set a ulimit of 64 gb.
+The following command will set a ulimit of 80GiB and disables swapping:

 ```
-ulimit -v 64000000
+    ulimit -v 80000000 -x 0
 ```

 ## Building julia environment